DanHeidinga/danheidinga/_posts/2020-11-02-Everyone_wants_fast_startup.md

 ---
 layout: post
-title: Everyone wants fast startup: introducing JVM snapshot+restore
+title: 'Everyone wants fast startup: introducing JVM snapshot+restore'
 ---

 The Eclipse OpenJ9 project has a strong focus on finding the right balance between startup performance, peak throughput and memory usage.
 And we've done a pretty good job of it - see any of our [claims](https://www.eclipse.org/openj9/performance/) about fast startup with comparable performance in roughly half the memory.